markx86/uefi-os-template/README.md

 The Makefile offers 2 clean options:
 - `make clean` Cleans all built objects, libraries, ELFs and EFI files in the build directory.
 - `make clean-all` Does what clean does but also cleans the `gnu-efi` project and completely removes the build directory.
 After running this command it's necessary to re-run `make all`.
+To run and debug the project you can use `make run` and `make debug` respectively.

 #### In a more easy to read way
 From the root directory of your project, the following `make` targets are available: